PayPal's Mobile App Can Make Payments in Stores and More

-PayPal started off in 1999 as an online payment system that has been used by millions of people around the world through the years.
-The service offers a secure, reliable way to make payments online and with a mobile app.
+Since launching in 1999, PayPal has grown into an online payment system that has been used by millions of people around the world.
+Their service offers a secure, reliable way to make payments online and with a mobile app.
 PayPal offers a protection plan to consumers that covers the purchase cost if they don't receive their order along with many other helpful features.

 Making Payments in Stores